The Shootist: Box office

-Critical
+Critical response

 It was named one of the Ten Best Films of 1976 by the National Board of Review, along with Rocky, All the President's Men, and Network.
 Film critic Roger Ebert of the Chicago Sun-Times ranked The Shootist number 10 on his list of the 10 best films of 1976.
 The film was nominated for an Oscar (for Best Art Direction, today called Best Production Design), a Golden Globe, a BAFTA film award, and a Writers Guild of America award.
 The film has an 81% rating on the review aggregator website Rotten Tomatoes, based on 26 reviews.
 In 2008 the film was nominated by the American Film Institute as one of the best Western films.

 In 2020, filmmaker Quentin Tarantino wrote:

 There’s nothing in The Shootist you haven’t seen done many times before and done better … but what you haven’t seen before is a dying John Wayne give his last performance.
 And it’s Wayne’s performance, and the performances of some of the surrounding characters (Howard, Richard Boone, Harry Morgan, and Sheree North) that make The Shootist not the classic it wants to be, but memorable nonetheless.